Oracle visited my campus for Server Technology Role recently. The selection process involved a total of 4 rounds. 1 Written + 3 Interview Rounds.

 I took a drop of one year to prepare for the GATE Exam hence I explained to him the reason for the gap.

-• What is your favorite programming language?
+• What is your favourite programming language?

 • Why do you not use python for programming?